ConorMcGrew/Pewlett-Hackard-Analysis/README.md

 ## Overview

-Now that we have gathered information on the retiring individuals, we have been asked to organize the retiring individuals by titles and idnetify any who may be eligible for a mentorship program.
+Now that we have gathered information on the retiring individuals, we have been asked to organize the retiring individuals by titles and identify any who may be eligible for a mentorship program.

 ## Results